 Repeating others’ opinions

 One of the most common blogging mistakes is taking other people’s views and including them in your content as your own.
 That isn’t plagiarism, but it borders on it.
-If you want other to take you seriously, you cannot regurgitate others’ opinions – you need to have your own.
+If you want others to take you seriously, you cannot regurgitate others’ opinions – you need to have your own.
 If you repackage existing information, why should people read your blog in the first place?
 They can find what they need someplace else.

 If you share someone’s opinion, make a twist and show what you think about the matter in question.
 You can even cite others in your blog posts, which will help you forge new connections.
 Nonetheless, the key is to tackle every topic from your perspective.
 That will make you unique and credible, and help you establish yourself as an expert in your niche.